FSLASER/re4-job-file-api/README.md

 - **Form Fields**:
   - `pass_code` (str): User pass code for authentication obtained from the API website under username.
   - `device_access_code` (str): Device access code obtained from device touchscreen.
+  - `workspaceX_mm_min` (float, optional): Workspace X min in millimeters to position the file in the workspace correctly.
+  - `workspaceX_mm_max` (float, optional): Workspace X max in millimeters to position the file in the workspace correctly.
-  - `workspace_width_mm` (float, optional): Workspace width in millimeters to place the file at top left of the workspace.
+  - `workspaceY_mm_min` (float, optional): Workspace Y min in millimeters to position the file in the workspace correctly.
-  - `workspace_height_mm` (float, optional): Workspace height in millimeters to place the file at top left of the workspace.
+  - `workspaceY_mm_max` (float, optional): Workspace Y max in millimeters to position the file in the workspace correctly.
 - **Files**:
   - `svg_file`: The SVG file to process.
   - `json_file`: A JSON file containing color settings.